Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 add_filter('the_title_rss', 'wpbeginner_titlerss');

-Sponsored and guest post custom fields
+Add guest post custom field

 Want to learn more cool RSS feed hacks?
 See our guide on how to add content and manipulate your WordPress RSS feeds.

-Set Expiration Date for Posts in WordPress Using Custom Fields
+How to Set Expiration Date for Posts in WordPress Using Custom Fields

-You will need to edit your theme files and add modify the WordPress loop like this:
+Another option is using custom fields to automatically expire posts after a specific time.
+You will need to edit your theme files and modify the WordPress loop like this:

 <?php